gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Protect-RMSFile.md

 This cmdlet writes to the following log files: **Success.log**, **Failure.log**, and **Debug.log** in %localappdata%\Microsoft\MSIPC\pscmdlet\Logs\\<GUID>.

+> [!TIP]
-Tip: For step-by-step instructions to use this cmdlet to protect files on a Windows Server file share, using File Resource Manager and File Classification Infrastructure, see [RMS Protection with Windows Server File Classification Infrastructure (FCI)](/information-protection/rms-client/configure-fci).
+> For step-by-step instructions to use this cmdlet to protect files on a Windows Server file share, using File Resource Manager and File Classification Infrastructure, see [RMS Protection with Windows Server File Classification Infrastructure (FCI)](/information-protection/rms-client/configure-fci).

-This cmdlet is not supported for the Azure Information Protection unified labeling client.
+>

+> [!NOTE]
+> To provide a unified and streamlined customer experience, the **Azure Information Protection classic client** and **Label Management** in the Azure Portal are being **deprecated** as of **March 31, 2021.**
+>
+> This time-frame allows all current Azure Information Protection customers to transition to our unified labeling solution using the Microsoft Information Protection Unified Labeling platform.
+Learn more in the official [deprecation notice](https://aka.ms/aipclassicsunset).

 ## EXAMPLES